A decant dark chocolate ganache truffle rolled in crunchy toffee bits.

 Ingredients

-• In a heat proof bowl, pour 12 ounces of the chocolate chips and set aside.
+- In a heat proof bowl, place 12 ounces of dark chocolate and set aside.

-Add in butter to cream to melt.
-Give it a good stir then over chocolate while still steaming hot.
+- Add in butter to cream to melt.
+Give it a good stir then pour over chocolate while still steaming hot and let sit.

 Finishing